Falagan/web-tracker/README.md

 ## Architecture

 Strategy pattern enables runtime switching between implementations.
-Map strategy includes TTL for data rotation.
+Map strategy could include in the future iterations some TTL strategy for data rotation if the requiremenmts are more precise.

 ## Testing